- Academic Programs

 The PGY1 program is jointly accredited by the American Society of Health-System Pharmacists (ASHP) and the American Pharmacists Association (APhA).

-PGY2 Ambulatory Care- The PGY2 ambulatory care residency gives new pharmacists the tools they need to be leaders and innovators in community-pharmacy practices.
+PGY2 Ambulatory Care- The PGY2 ambulatory care residency gives pharmacists who have successfully completed a PGY1 residency the tools they need to successfully create and manage an ambulatory practice, as well as become leaders and innovators in their field.
+The residency also facilitates the development of foundational skills needed for career in academia.

-The PGY2 programs are accredited by the American Society of Health-System Pharmacists (ASHP).
+The PGY2 program program is in Candidate Status for accreditation by the American Society of Health-System Pharmacists (ASHP).

 OSU offers both Postgraduate Year 1 (PGY1) and Postgraduate Year 2 (PGY2) pharmacy practice residency programs in the following settings: